alexander-verharen-qc/puppeteer-npm-framework/README.md

-# Puppeteer Tests
+# Puppeteer NPM Framework
-A package with smoke tests for Quotecenter applications
+A framework for automating replay of Chrome recorded tests

-Installs puppeteer, puppeteer-report, concurrently and dependencies
+Installs puppeteer, dot-env, npm-run-all (devtools)

-Installs smoke-non-intrusive tests for quotecenter
+Provides a sample test in generic-tests folder

 ## Usage:
-Install and verify
+Install and verify by running the commands below and take note of console output and test-results folder (screenshot provided)

 ```bash
 git clone https://github.com/alexander-verharen-qc/puppeteer-npm-framework